The Japanese Tea House in the English Garden

 For groups of 8 to max.
 12 For organizational reasons, the crew of the Japanese Teahouse would like to ask you to make an appointment in advance, as the limited capacity (max.
 25 people) should allow as many visitors as possible to participate on the respective day.
 A reservation is not possible under any circumstances.
 Special dates can be arranged for larger groups.

 Please note: The tea house is only available for the tea ceremony, i.e. neither for commercial events nor for private parties.
-For inquiries regarding lessons and special demonstrations please contact: kanshoan “at “urasenke-muenchen.de
+For inquiries regarding lessons and special demonstrations, please contact: kanshoan “at “urasenke-muenchen.de

-or by telephone under: 089 / 22 43 19
+or call: 089 / 22 43 19

 Japanese teahouse in the English Garden behind the Haus der Kunst